1946 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Auction records show consistent trading activity across multiple grade levels in recent years.
+Auction records show consistent trading activity across multiple grade levels, with Full Steps examples commanding the largest premiums at every grade point.

 Date PlatformPrice Grade

-Market activity shows steady collector interest, driven by Denver’s reputation for quality strikes.
+Market activity for the Denver issue remains strong, driven by the mint’s well-earned reputation for quality strikes.

 Market activity: 1946-D Nickel